pantheon-systems/documentation/source/docs/articles/organizations/managing-sites-and-teams-with-the-pantheon-one-dashboard.md

 ---
-title: Managing Sites and Teams with the Pantheon One Dashboard
+title: Managing Sites and Teams with the Pantheon for Agencies Dashboard
 description: Learn to add users and sites to your organization.
 category:
   - managing

 ---

-NOTE: Only organization admins can see the Pantheon for Agencies dashboard.
-Regular organization users can create sites and associate them with the organization, from their account dashboard.

-Pantheon for Agencies (P14A) is your organization's dashboard used to rule all of your sites.
-From the P14A dashboard, project managers and other org admins can quickly and manage see all of your agency's teams and sites.
+Pantheon for Agencies (P4A) is your organization's dashboard used to rule all of your sites.
+From the P4A dashboard, project managers and other org admins can quickly and manage see all of your agency's teams and sites.
 <iframe allowfullscreen="" frameborder="0" height="400" scrolling="no" src="//www.youtube.com/embed/2DTZxsBK9H0" width="600"></iframe>

 ## Add Users to Your Organization